alfredxiao/gofrankie/README.md

 # Room for Improvement
 - Error Codes
     * Define finer grained error codes for various specific errors
+- Return all validation issues in one go rather than return just the first issue encountered
+    * E.g. If request data has two fields not conforming to specification, tell consumers both issues
 - 100% test coverage
     * Make coverage 100 percent, covering main as well
 - Not hardcode the port number